arYonefO/hunter/README.md

 -Look at Google maps API to better understand it
 -Add lookup search field for the google map

+Things to get back to:
+-Adding a d3 scale to the marker colouring

 Done:
 -Add spork and factorygirl to facilitate testing